ty928/food-_calories_app/README.md

 # Food Calories Recommendation APP
-Take a user input information of age, gender, weight and height and output food recommendation daily to help user have healthy and various food.
+Take a user input information of age, gender, weight and height and output food recommendation daily to help user have healthy and various food according to report of "medicalnewstoday".
+The recommendation calories people should take is up to BMR x 1.2 perday.
+This app recommendes food to people based on this theory to help people keep healthy.

 ## Installation
+Please install nutritionix:
  #pip install nutritionix

  #Pipenv on Mac or Windows: